Gressling/cheminf-EDU/machineLearning/les_workflow_efficiency/README.md

 # Laboratory Execution System (LES) Workflow Efficiency Project

 ## Introduction
-The LES Workflow Efficiency Project aims to analyze and optimize the workflows of various laboratory processes, focusing on the synthesis of aspirin and copper sulfate pentahydrate.
-By studying the data related to these specific workflows, task statuses, resource allocation, and chemical and device usage, this project seeks to identify inefficiencies and propose improvements to streamline laboratory operations.
+The LES Workflow Efficiency Project aims to analyze and optimize the workflows of various laboratory processes.
+By studying the data related to different synthesis workflows, task statuses, resource allocation, and chemical and device usage, this project seeks to identify inefficiencies and propose improvements to streamline laboratory operations.

 ## Objective
 The main objective of this project is to enhance the efficiency of laboratory workflows by: